 The subsurface disposal area shall not be paved, covered in plastic materials, or otherwise covered in a manner or with materials that restrict oxygen transfer.

+Materials or waste shall not be applied in a manner that disturbs, damages, or compacts the subsurface disposal area.

 Settling tanks shall be serviced to remove accumulated solids (sludge and scum) as recommended by the manufacturer, as often as needed to maintain optimal system operations, or when any of the following conditions exist:

 The combined thickness of sludge and scum exceeds one-third of the liquid depth of the tank's first compartment.